zenvia/zenvia-openapi-spec/spec/tags/facebook.md

 ## Limitations

-To be able to send messages to a contact, you first need to setup a webhook, which allows you to receive events in the configured URL.
+To be able to send messages to a contact, you first need to setup a webhook, which will allow you to receive events in the configured URL.
 [Learn more here](#tag/Webhooks).

 ## Facebook sender and recipient

 When you receive a message from a contact from Facebook channel:

-* Recipient: is your page id
+* Recipient: your Facebook Page id
-* Sender: is the contact id on your page (PSID - page scoped id)
+* Sender: the contact id on your Facebook Page (PSID - Page scoped id)

 When you send some message to a contact, the sender and recipient are inverted:

-* Recipient: is the contact id on your page (PSID - page scoped id)
+* Recipient: the contact id on your Facebook Page (PSID - Page scoped id)
-* Sender: is your page id
+* Sender: your Facebook Page id

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.